Deci-AI/super-gradients/documentation/source/DetectionPredictionCustom.md

     ...
 ]
 ```
-Just make sure to keep the same class order as during training.
+Make sure to keep the same class order as during training.

 ### Processing